Exploring Context-aware and LLM-driven Locomotion for Immersive Virtual Reality: Results

-We conducted an exploratory analysis to evaluate the performance of various machine learning models and identify key eye-tracking features changing with the locomotion method.
-The baseline accuracy obtained by predicting the majority class fix command-based voice steering was $0.4308$.
-In the test set, the class distributions are 55 samples ($42.31\%$) for LLM-driven locomotion, 56 samples ($43.08\%$) for fix-command-based voice steering, and 19 samples ($14.62\%$) for teleportation.
+We conducted an exploratory analysis to evaluate the performance of various machine learning models and identify key eye-tracking features associated with the locomotion method.
+The dependent variable was the locomotion condition assigned to each participant, with features aggregated per participant by averaging across 3-second eye-tracking windows.
+We used leave-one-participant-out cross-validation across all $60$ participants.
+Since all three locomotion conditions had equal representation ($20$ samples each, $33.33\%$), the baseline accuracy obtained by predicting any single class was $0.333$, equal to the three-class chance level.
 We summarize the classification accuracies of each model in Table~\ref{tab:model_acc}.
-Among these, LightGBM achieved the highest performance, with an accuracy of $0.7154$, followed by Gradient Boosting and Random Forest.
+Among these, Logistic Regression L2 ($C = 3$) achieved the highest performance, with an accuracy of $0.767$, followed by Linear SVM, Ridge, LogReg L1, and LDA.
+The confusion matrix and class-wise performance are reported in Appendix~\ref{app:model}.